chepyle/PMI_Calculator/README.md

 ### Add some information on the steps and intermediates

 On the second "PMI Values" tab, enter the molecular weight and reaction details for each of the synthetic steps.
-A preset dropdown is available to use historical ranges for specific classes of reactions.
+A preset dropdown is available to use historical ranges (the 25%-75% inter-quartile range) of PMI and yield for specific classes of reactions.
 For entering custom ranges product yield and step PMI values may be entered.
 Step PMI is defined as the mass of all inputs to the process (solvents, process aids, and other consumables) per mass of step product.
 A graph of the process sequence will be generated to confirm the information entered on the "Define Process" tab.

 ### Calculate and view the results

 On the third "Results" tab, there are buttons for starting the Monte Carlo calculation of PMI, as well as the option to download the simulation results.
-The checkbox for advanced options allows access for adjusting two simulation options:
+The checkbox for advanced options allows access for adjusting the simulation options:

- - **Number of Monte Carlo simulations** 5000 iterations is the default to balance between calculation time and result quality.
+ - **Number of Monte Carlo simulations**: 5000 iterations is the default to balance between calculation time and result quality.

+ - **Min and Max definitions**:  For the values of step PMI and Yield, the "Min" and "Max" are defined by default to the 99% intervals of a normal distribution.
+To change the interval another value, such as 95% or 50%, you may do so here.
+The Min and Max range inputs of Stoichiometry is always assumed to have a uniform distribution.

- - **Correlation between PMI and Yield** PMI and Yield have a moderate negative correlation (-0.53) from our analysis.
+ - **Correlation between PMI and Yield**: PMI and Yield have a moderate negative correlation (-0.53) from our analysis.
 This correlation is used to simulate a more realistic range of process performance.

 Once the calculation has been run, the plotted results will automatically be displayed.
 A button to download the raw Monte Carlo samples is available if a more customized analysis is needed.
-To save the plot images you may right click on the image to save to your computer.
+To save the plot images you may right click on the image to save to your computer/tablet/phone.
 There are three tabs to show different views of the data:

  - **Overall PMI** A histogram of the cumulative PMI for the whole process, 95% intervals are displayed.
 This plot is the main product of the app.